-ID Utility Type and Locations Owner 6 Water service.
+2 ID Utility Type and Locations Owner 6 Water service.
 Provides water service for South San Francisco, San Mateo, San Carlos, unincorporated areas of Redwood City, and Sunnyvale.
 Water mains vary from 6 to 24 inches and run parallel with streets that cross the Caltrain ROW.
 California Water Service Company (CWSC) 7 Combined storm drain and sanitary system.
 This system crosses the ROW at approximately 21 locations.
 The system parallels the ROW near Townsend Street, Pennsylvania Avenue, and Tunnel Avenue.
 San Francisco Department of Public Works 8 Water service.
-Provides retail water service to San Francisco and wholesale water service to 28 suburban agencies in Alameda, Santa Clara, and San Mateo Counties.
+Provides retail water service to San Francisco and wholesale water service to 28 suburban 26 water agencies in Alameda, Santa Clara, and San Mateo Counties.
 San Francisco Water Department 9 Sanitary sewers.
 Maintains sanitary sewers in Redwood City.
 Sanitary sewers cross the ROW at approximately four locations.
 An abandoned sewer line is parallel to the ROW at one location.
-County of San Mateo Public Works Department 10 The City provides water service and maintains sewers.
+County of San Mateo Public Works Department 10 The City provides water service and maintains storm drains and sewers.
 City of Brisbane 11 CWSC provides water service.
 City of South San Francisco 12 The City maintains water and cable service.
 In 2001, as a result of the BART to SFX extension project, sewers and storm drains have been installed parallel to the right-of-way between I-380 and Angus Avenue.
 NEXTLINK, Williams Communications, Level III, and Pacific Bell fiber-optic cables cross the ROW at Euclid Avenue.
 City of San Bruno 13 The City provides water service.
 City of Millbrae 14 The City provides water service.
 City of Burlingame 15 The City maintains sewer system.
 California Water Service Company (CWSC) provides water service.
 The City and CWSC will provide locations of sewer and water mains that cross the Caltrain ROW, respectively.
 City of San Mateo 16 City provides water service and maintains sewer system.
 City of Belmont 17 CWSC provides water service.
 The City maintains storm drains and sewer system.
-City of Belmont City of San Carlos 17 18 CWSC provides water service.
-The City maintains storm drains and sewer system.
-CWSC provides water service in unincorporated Redwood City.
-City provides City of San Carlos City of Redwood 18 CWSC provides water service.
-The City maintains storm drains and sewer system.
-CWSC provides water service in unincorporated Redwood City.
+City of San Carlos 18 CWSC provides water service in unincorporated Redwood City.
 City provides water service for remaining areas.
-City of San Carlos City of Redwood CWSC 18 19 20 CWSC provides water service.
-The City maintains storm drains and sewer system.
-CWSC provides water service in unincorporated Redwood City.
-City provides water service for remaining areas.
-The City provides and maintains storm drain system.
-City of San Carlos City of Redwood CWSC City of Atherton 18 19 20 CWSC provides water service.
-The City maintains storm drains and sewer system.
-CWSC provides water service in unincorporated Redwood City.
-City provides water service for remaining areas.
-The City provides and maintains storm drain system.
-The City provides water service and maintains storm drain system.
-The City provides water, electricity, and cable service.
+City of Redwood CWSC 19 The City provides and maintains storm drain system.
+City of Atherton 20 The City provides water service and maintains storm drain system.
+City of Menlo Park 21 The City provides water, electricity, and cable service.
 It also maintains the storm drain and sewer systems.
-The City provides water service and maintains sewer and storm drains.
-Water mains cross the ROW at approximately 7 locations, including an 8-foot main at the Stevens Creek Freeway.
-Water mains are parallel to the ROW and Central Expressway.
+City of Palo Alto 22 The City provides water service and maintains sewer and storm drains.
+Water mains cross ing the ROW at approximately 7 locations, including an 8 foot include a 16-inch transmission main at the Stevens Creek Freeway.
+Water mains are parallel to the ROW, and Central Expressway, and Evelyn Avenue.
 Sanitary sewers cross the ROW at approximately 13 locations.
-The sanitary sewers are parallel to the ROW and Alma Street.
+The sanitary sewers are parallel to the ROW, Central Expressway , and Evelyn Avenue and Alma Street.
 Storm drains cross the ROW at approximately nine locations.
-The storm drains are City of San Carlos City of Redwood CWSC City of Atherton City of Menlo Park 18 19 20 21 22 CWSC provides water service.
-The City maintains storm drains and sewer system.
-CWSC provides water service in unincorporated Redwood City.
-City provides water service for remaining areas.
-The City provides and maintains storm drain system.
-The City provides water service and maintains storm drain system.
-The City provides water, electricity, and cable service.
-It also maintains the storm drain and sewer systems.
-The City provides water service and maintains sewer and storm drains.
-Water mains cross the ROW at approximately 7 locations, including an 8-foot main at the Stevens Creek Freeway.
-Water mains are parallel to the ROW and Central Expressway.
-Sanitary sewers cross the ROW at approximately 13 locations.
-The sanitary sewers are parallel to the ROW and Alma Street.
-City of San Carlos City of Redwood CWSC City of Atherton City of Menlo Park City of Palo Alto City of Mountain
+The storm drains are parallel to the ROW, and Central Expressway, and Evelyn Avenue.
+City of Mountain View 23 The City provides water service.
+City of Sunnyvale